Cephra/ircquery/README.md

 node-irc
 ========

-A node irc interface from scratch
+A node irc interface from scratch.
+Work in progress.